 Cross-browser testing is the formality of testing web applications and websites in all of the common web browsers that users use today — this ensures that we deliver a consistent user experience everywhere, and not just the web browser that takes our fancy.
 Here are some of the things to look out for:

 - Code validation: do some browsers report code errors?

 - Performance: is the website slow, or even causing crashes?

 - Responsive design: is the design consistently responsive?

 - UI inconsistencies: are there any other design flaws?

-- Other strange behaviours: anything else simply not working?
+- Other strange behaviors: anything else simply not working?